knpuniversity/oauth2-client-bundle/README.md

 ## Extending/Decorating Client Classes

-Maybe you need some extra services inside client class?
+Maybe you need some extra services inside your client class?
 No problem!
 You can decorate existing client class with your own implementation.
-All you need is implement OAuth2ClientInterface:
+All you need is new class that implement OAuth2ClientInterface:

 ```php
 namespace App\Client;